Mini-MBA Certificate Program

 - Explore the integration of functions with a strategic alignment mapping process

-- Grow their personal and professional network
+- Grow personal and professional network

 Who Should Attend